Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Experiments

 \section{Experiments}

-In this section, we first evaluate the performance of finetuning a 7B VLM on our data, and compare it compare against three categories: (i) open-weight, open-data models, (ii) open-weight, closed-data models, and (iii) fully closed models.
-Next, we use our data to systematically analyze the difference post-training stages in a base instruction model, revealing consistent findings.
+In this section, we first compare our synthesized dataset vs a SoTA baseline (LPT) in terms of scale, downstream performance, complexity of the synthesized visual problems, and richness of the distilled CoT trace.
+Later, we evaluate the performance of finetuning a 7B VLM on our data, and compare it compare against three model/data categories: (i) open-weight, open-data models, (ii) open-weight, closed-data models, and (iii) fully closed models.
+Next, we use our data to systematically analyze the different post-training stages in a base instruction model, revealing consistent findings.
 Finally, we evaluate whether our vision-centric reasoning data transfers to a different modality and architecture (e.g. text-only reasoning, embodied QA, and audio reasoning on an Omni-7B model).
+We also show that the model trained on \ourdataset generalizes to open-ended visual problems.